Tourism in Bangladesh: Ethnological Museum of Chittagong

 The Ethnological Museum of Chittagong located in Agrabad, established in 1965, is the only ethnological museum in the country, and presents the lifestyles and heritage of various ethnic groups of the country.
 The museum authority collected rare elements used in everyday lives of different ethnic groups, of which some had already become extinct while others were on the verge of extinction.
 The museum contains four galleries and a small hall.
 Three galleries of the museum feature diverse elements of twenty nine ethnic groups in Bangladesh, while the rest of the gallery displays the lifestyles of some ethnic groups of India, Pakistan and Australia.

-WWII cemetery and Circuit House
+WWII cemetery and Circuit

 The War Cemetery on Badshah Mia Road contains the graves of 755 soldiers, and is protected and maintained by the Commonwealth War Graves Commission.
 There are a number of museums in Chittagong.
 The most prominent is the Zia Memorial Museum which is housed in the old circuit house building.
 President Ziaur Rahman was assassinated there on 30 May 1981.
 This commemorative museum houses the late President Ziaur Rahman's mementos and personal belongings.
 It was established in 1993 with 12 galleries.